The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Related Works

-\paragraph{Controllable Evaluation Environments.} Unlike earlier studies that focused on mathematical problems to evaluate the reasoning capabilities of language models, this work introduces controllable puzzle environments.
+\paragraph{Controllable Evaluation Environments.} Unlike earlier studies that are mostly focused on mathematical benchmarks to evaluate the reasoning capabilities of language models, this work introduces controllable puzzle environments.
 These environments allow for precise manipulation of problem complexity while maintaining consistent logical processes, enabling a more rigorous analysis of reasoning patterns and limitations.
-Controllable environments are not uncommon in the literature~\citep{faith_and_fate,estermann2024puzzlesbenchmarkneuralalgorithmic,llm_plan_1}.
-However, our primary aim is not to propose a new benchmark; instead, we use these benchmarks as tools for designing experiments to understand the reasoning capabilities of language models.
-A closely related study by Valmeekam et al. ~\citep{llm_plan_2} demonstrated that o1-models show significant performance improvements compared to previous models.
-Our work offers additional insights, such as examining pairs of thinking/non-thinking models (e.g., DeepSeek-R1/V3, Claude 3.7 Sonnet thinking/non-thinking).
-Furthermore, we study the reasoning traces of the LRMs in more depth, revealing different behaviors across various complexity levels.

-Overall, the promising results from recent LRMs raise a critical question: how much have the previously reported limitations of LLMs been improved?
-In this work, we move beyond merely measuring the performance of these LRMs.
-We analyze how well these LRMs tackle problems of varying complexities and examine the properties of their reasoning processes.
+Controllable environments are not uncommon in the relevant theoretical~\citep{zubic2024limits} and empirical studies in recent literature~\citep{faith_and_fate,estermann2024puzzlesbenchmarkneuralalgorithmic,llm_plan_1,ruoss2024lmact}.
+However, our primary aim is not to propose a new benchmark; instead, we use similar benchmarks as tools for designing experiments to better understand the reasoning behavior of language models.
+Two closely related studies by Valmeekam et al. ~\citep{llm_plan_2} and Ruoss et al.~\citep{ruoss2024lmact} demonstrated that reasoning models such as o1 show significant performance improvements compared to previous models on puzzles and decision-making tasks.
+Our work offers additional insights, such as examining pairs of reasoning/non-reasoning models (e.g., DeepSeek-R1/V3, Claude 3.7 Sonnet thinking/non-thinking).
+We also study the reasoning traces of the LRMs in more depth, revealing different complexity-dependent behaviors. \looseness=-1 Overall, the promising results from recent LRMs raise a critical question: how much have the previously reported limitations of LLMs been improved?
+In this work, we move beyond only measuring the final accuracy and analyze how well these LRMs tackle problems of varying complexities with controllable experiments, examining the properties of their reasoning processes.